I stumbled up the curb from the roadway in Ganges on Salt Spring Island. My companion, Sydney Banks, reached out his jacket-clad arm to steady me.

 I had come to this small island in the Pacific Northwest to get to know this man and he me.
 We could have been any two people strolling leisurely in an artsy community, both in jeans, both in sweaters and light jackets, reveling in the cry of seagulls, sniffing the fishy smell of ocean tributaries.

 But my companion, Syd, was not ordinary.
 He had become known as an important spiritual teacher who offered an understanding that bridged psychology (my profession) and spirituality.
 I had been searching for that rapprochement for many years.

 Since meeting Syd a couple of days ago, he had spoken of the all-ness, the nothingness, and the is-ness, as well as the three principles of “mind”, “thought” and “consciousness” but I had understood little of that.
 I was more interested in him.
-People described Syd as enlightened, and I wasn’t really sure what that meant.
-I wondered what it felt like.
+People described Syd as enlightened, and I wasn’t sure what that meant.
+What was enlightenment like, I wondered?
 A small piece of discarded paper scuttled in the wind across the pavement in front of us.

 Copyright 2022: Linda Sandel Pettit, Ed.D.

 Linda Sandel Pettit, Ed.D. inspires intuitive-creative women healers to use their healing modalities, speaking voices, and written words to unfold and share the wisdom of the Sacred Feminine.
 The Sacred Feminine embraces intuition, curiosity, connection, authenticity, humility, vulnerability, oneness, and the natural beauty of the body and the earth.
 Linda’s understanding of the Sacred Feminine is formed from a nonreligious spiritual understanding known worldwide as the 3 Principles. [for more information, see www.sydbanks.com.]